-Here at The Historic Dockyard Chatham, there are a variety of different volunteer opportunities.
-One of which is to work on the Railway that runs through most of the site.
-We caught up with some of our Railway volunteers to find out why and what they do on the Railway…
+Here at The Historic Dockyard Chatham, there are a variety of different volunteer opportunities, one of which is to work on the Railway that runs through the site.

-There are 16 active railway volunteers, many live in the Medway area but others travel in from as far away as Margate, Faversham and South-East London.
-A small number of them have a railway industry background in their working lives, but the majority don’t and are learning all about the Railway through working with it.
+There are over twenty active railway volunteers as of June 2023.
+A small number of them have a railway industry background in their working lives, but the majority don’t and are learning about the Railway through working with it.

 So why do you volunteer?

 “I volunteer on the Dockyard Railway because it enables me to keep physically active, with the added bonus that it offers the ability to carry out some quite unusual tasks and helps keep a valuable part of history alive.”